-- E. Payments will be made in accordance with Administrative Procedure 4142.1.
-Payments will be made in equal monthly installments during the course of the activity with the final installment paid in the final month pending fulfillment of the entire activity as required by the performance contract.
-(For payment schedule refer to Administrative Procedure 4142.1.) - F. Requests for payment of supplemental positions submitted from the building level to the Office of Human Resources must be received in the office by the first day of the month for payment to be received on the twentieth of any given month.
+E. Requests for payment of supplemental positions submitted from the building level to the Office of Human Resources must be received in the office by the first day of the month for payment to be received on the twentieth of any given month.

-NOTE: Nothing in this section may be interpreted to mean that an activity must exist or be paid at the maximum sum indicated.
+NOTE: Nothing in this section may be interpreted to mean that an activity must exist or be paid at or above the maximum sum indicated.
 Job titles may be added to existing categories when recommended by the AAA Committee and approved by the Board of Education.

-4. Teachers' Supplementary Pay Schedule and Categories for Assigned Extra Duties and Responsibilities
+3. Teachers' Supplementary Pay Schedule and Categories for Assigned Extra Duties and Responsibilities